Belt-driven bicycle: History

+In 2012, Continental AG’s subsidiary ContiTech introduced the CONTI® DRIVE SYSTEM for bicycles.
+The CDS belt drive shared the basic operation of the early 8mm Gates Carbon Drive system, but employed aramid instead of carbon fibers in its construction.
+The Conti CDS was designed exclusively for ‘normal use on properly laid’ roads and paths.
+ContiTech eventually switched to carbon belts for bicycle use, citing issues with traction using aramid fibers.

+The CDS belt drive was utilized on some Trek bicycles and the Sladda utility cycle marketed by IKEA of Sweden.
+After reports of failures of the belt itself and a recall, CDS was withdrawn from the belt-drive bicycle market.

 In 2018, Veer Cycles created the first belt drive conversion kit that allows riders to convert their chain driven bikes to belt drives.
 The belt is spliced to fit through the rear triangle and eliminates the need for a frame with a split already in it.
+Veer has also shown a concept where the rear cog can change size (and thus gearing), a concept that is reminiscent of derailleurs and implies that a hub gear with planetary gears may not be necessary in order to implement multi-speed gears on a belt-driven bike.

 The possibilities for belt-driven bicycles are increasing as manufacturers of internal hub gears (gears inside the rear hub, which allow riders of belt-driven bicycles to shift easily) introduce new designs such as the Shimano Alfine 11 and Fallbrook Technologies's NuVinci.
-Other major internally geared hub makers include SRAM, Sturmey-Archer and Rohloff.
+Other major internally geared hub makers include SRAM, Sturmey-Archer, Rohloff and Kindernay.

 Another option to provide gears is to create a gearbox bicycle using a bracket-mounted gearbox like the Pinion P.18.

 Manufacturers

 The belts are typically made by the same manufacturing companies that produce toothed belts for automobiles, machinery, and other synchronous belt-drive applications.